Ballyhegan Davitts GAC: Ladies' Gaelic football

-Ballyhegan Senior Ladies compete in the Armagh Senior League and Intermediate Championship.
+Ballyhegan Senior Ladies compete in the Armagh Senior League Division 2 and the Senior Championship.The Ladies Team have won the Junior Championship twice, in 2004 and 2017.
+In 2022, the Ladies won their first ever Intermediate Championship, defeating Mullabrack 6–20 to 1-07.

 Culture

 The club offers Irish language classes for all ages.

 Facilities

 The clubrooms host a wide variety of community events.